-If you have recently lost a case in civil court and had a judgment issued against you, you have the option of appealing that judgement.
+If you have recently lost a case in civil court and had a judgment issued against you, you have the option of appealing that judgment.
 To appeal, the courts may notify you that you must put up an appeal bond, or, supersedeas bond.
 In many cases, you can appeal without appeal bonds; however, the plaintiff would then be free to execute the judgment against you.

-Then, if you win the appeal, you would have the burden of recovering the money you paid the plaintiff, as well as any judgement amount against them upon conclusion of the appeal.
+Then, if you win the appeal, you would have the burden of recovering the money you paid the plaintiff, as well as any judgment amount against them upon conclusion of the appeal.
 This is where appeal bonds come in.
 Read on to find out, “What is an appeal bond?” and answers to other commonly asked questions about these types of surety bonds, including how much they cost and how they work.